Obama knocks Perdue, Loeffler, over stock trades

 “The Senate is a place, where even with a big majority it is tough to get legislation through, and if you don’t have a majority if the Senate is controlled by Republicans who are interested in obstruction and gridlock, rather than progress and helping people, they can block just about anything,” Mr. Obama said.

 “The promise of the Biden presidency and the Harris Vice presidency rests on their ability to have a cooperative posture with Congress,” he said.
-“And to do that we have to have the two gentlemen who are running for the Senate in Georgia — Raphael Warnock and Jon Ossoff — to help move that agenda forward.”
+“And to do that we have to have the two gentlemen who are running for the Senate in Georgia — Raphael Warnock and Jon Ossoff — to help move that [Biden] agenda forward.”

 Sign up for Daily Newsletters